Gum Disease: Signs, Symptoms & Treatments

 There are a number of treatments available for gum disease sufferers, each of which varies depending on the severity of the condition.

-In order to determine the treatment modality that best meets your needs, your dentist will evaluate the extent of the damage caused by gum disease to develop a conservative initial plan.
+In order to determine the treatment modality that best meets your needs, your dentist will evaluate the extent of the damage to develop a conservative initial plan.
 A dental hygiene evaluation will determine if plaque (soft deposits on the tooth) is being removed on a daily basis.

 Next, calculus (also known as tartar) must be removed through a professional cleaning, and sometimes through the additional procedures of deep scaling and root planing.
 A local anesthetic may be administered during these procedures.
 Your dentist may also administer antibiotics to treat bacteria housed in the pocketed areas of the gum, and recommend a medicated mouthwash to be used as a regular part of your home regimen.